scottmries/FreqKeys/README.md

 ### Colors

 To get colors, I sample three points along the waveform every AnimationFrame, and map them to a 0-255 range, one each for an RGB color.
-I then find the two analogous colors at 30 degrees: I convert the RGB to HSV, rotate it by 30 and -30 degrees, then convert back to RGB so JS can handle them.
+I then find the two split-complementary colors at 30 degrees: I convert the RGB to HSV, rotate it by 150 and -150 degrees, then convert back to RGB so JS can handle them.
 Voila: color scheme.

+### Waveforms

+Note that different waveforms seem to have far different "volumes", all else being the same; mathematically, their amplitudes are identical, but the accumulation of overtones, especially in the sawtooth and square waves, spread out over the curve of your ear's frequency/amplitude response, while a sine wave only hits exactly one frequency.
+TL;DR: some waveforms just sound louder.

 ### Tunings